RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 - Again the function shape remains fairly consistent batch-to-batch, almost every function has two local minima, and they all cluster around the same two points on the x-axis.
 - one of the two local minima is clearly lower than the other, but not all minibatches agree on which of the two is the correct one.
 - The most surprising fact here is that these directions have not yet been optimised away.
 In these plots the middle point represents the unchanged parameters of the network, i.e $f_i(\theta + 0 v_\lambda)$, and we see that this point lies at a local maximum of the function.
 These negative eigenvalues are also quite large, it's not the case that this direction is just too flat for SGD to make progress. **Some unknown mechanism** is keeping the network at a local maximum in this direction.
-See section 10 for a plausible hypothesis for what's going on.

 ### How does the variance of the minimum location vary with eigenvalue?

 The toy quadratic model has a free parameter $\sigma^2$, the variance of the minimum location computed across minibatches.
-A priori this variance is free to depend on the eigenvalue $\lambda$, so let's plot $\sigma^2$ against the positive $\lambda$:
+A priori this variance is free to depend on the eigenvalue $\lambda$, so let's plot $\sigma$ against the positive $\lambda$:

 ![min_std_vs_eigenvalue.png](images%2Fmin_std_vs_eigenvalue.png)

-So we see a decrease in variance for larger eigenvalues, but notice the log scale on the x-axis: an order of magnitude increase in eigenvalue gives us a measly $\sim 0.3$ decrease in standard deviation.
-The low eigenvalues have much less noise than they should have .
+So we see a decrease in standard deviation for larger eigenvalues, but notice the log scale on the x-axis: an order of magnitude increase in eigenvalue gives us a measly $\sim 0.3$ decrease in standard deviation.
+The low eigenvalues have much less noise than we might have expected of them.

 ### How does the equilibrium std-dev $s$ vary with eigenvalue?